moonzez/pia/README.md

-This is the trial code for Pia's (talented artist and and great person) website!
+This is the trial code for Pia's (talented artist and great person) website!